Configuration Options

 Internal Caching

-In addition to data-caching, Directus also does some internal caching.
-Note CACHE_SCHEMA and CACHE_PERMISSIONS which are enabled by default.
-These speed up the overall performance of Directus, as we don't want to introspect the whole database or check all permissions on every request.
+which is enabled by default.
+This speed up the overall performance of Directus, as we don't want to introspect the whole database on every request.

 Assets Cache